jhu-arch/arch-docs/1_Clusters/DSAI/3_Slurm/Slurm.rst

 All compute-intensive jobs must be submitted through SLURM.
 Running jobs directly on the login nodes is strictly prohibited.
 These nodes are shared among all users and are reserved for lightweight tasks like editing scripts, submitting jobs, and checking output files.

-Rockfish places limits on the number of jobs queued and running on a per group (allocation) and partition basis.
+The DSAI cluster places limits on the number of jobs queued and running on a per group (allocation) and partition basis.
 Please note that submitting a large number of jobs (especially very short ones) can impact the overall  scheduler response for all users.
-If you are anticipating submitting a lot of jobs, please contact `help@rockfish.jhu.edu <mailto:help@rockfish.jhu.edu>`__ before submission.
+If you are anticipating submitting a lot of jobs, please contact `help@arch.jhu.edu <mailto:help@arch.jhu.edu>`__ before submission.
 We can work to check if there are bundling options (job arrays or gnu parallel) that make your workflow more efficient and reduce the impact on the scheduler.

 Interactive Sessions
 ********************